View of the Manhattan Bridge from Washington Street in Brooklyn. © Superbass / CC-BY-SA-4.0 (via Wikimedia Commons)

 To deliver, NYC must grow our public-sector technology teams to match the speed and scale of our city’s needs.

-We stand on the shoulders of New York’s public servants who’ve planted the seeds over and over before — isolated, underfunded and undersupported.
+We stand on the shoulders of New York’s public servants who’ve planted the seeds over and over before — undersupported and underfunded.
 Let’s give these efforts the resources to grow.

 The models exist.
-For more than a decade, the U.S. Digital Service, PIF, 18F, New Jersey Office of Innovation and other digital service organizations have proven that government can build software (and save money too).
+For more than a decade, the U.S. Digital Service, 18F, UK’s GDS, New Jersey’s Office of Innovation and other digital service organizations have proven that government can build software for people—and save money as well.

 We can build it now.
-Mayoral nominee Zohran Mamdani’s primary victory creates the political opening for bold new action.
+Mayor-elect Zohran Mamdani’s victory creates the political opening for bold new action.

 Cities face a daunting equation: deliver more services with fewer resources after deliberate federal withdrawal